Boffl/MyTurn/README.md

-# Do Speakers Mark the Beginning of an Utterance using non-linguistic Cues?
+#  Do Speakers Mark Themselves?
+A Study on Speaker Discrimination at the Start of Conversational Turns
 No evidence found for this...

+You can look at the data and visualize the results in `data_inspection.ipynb`.

 ## Scripts
 ### `data_prep.py`